Extraocular muscles

 E) right superior rectus

-This presentation is typical of a paresis of the right superior rectus.
+This presentation is typical of a paresis of the left medial rectus.
 A patient with a paresis of the right superior rectus muscle will have impaired elevation and inward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin raised, with her head extended and tilted toward her left shouder. (

 See References)